 I am an Amazon Associate, meaning I earn a commission for qualifying purchases.
-This blog post contains 1 product affiliate link, and 2 links to free trials (Kindle Unlimited and Audible).
+This blog post contains affiliate links.
 These are marked with a *.

 This year, my mantra is LESS IS MORE.

 Sometimes, more is more… for example, when it comes to self-care, knowledge, and music.
 But in terms of physical belongings, I’m going to be more ethical, eco-conscious and minimalistic.
 Keep reading to find out which 5 Things I won’t buy in 2020!

 5 Things I Won’t Buy in 2020